American Atheists v. Duncan

 William J. Antoniewicz, a 27-year-old Utah state trooper, was shot to death on December 8, 1974 while making a routine traffic stop near the Utah-Wyoming border.
 Many years later, the Utah Highway Patrol Association, a private group dedicated to supporting the state troopers, decided to erect a 12-foot memorial cross with a biographical plaque near the site of his death.
 The patrol association has since erected 13 more crosses in Utah commemorating all of its fallen patrolmen.
 In every case the trooper’s family has agreed to have a memorial cross set up.

-In December 2005, Texas-based American Atheists (founded by Madalyn Murray O’Hair) sued in federal court, seeking to have the crosses removed.
-American Atheists alleged that the State of Utah violated the Establishment Clause of the First Amendment simply by allowing the patrol association to erect the privately owned, designed and erected memorial crosses on public property.
-In 2008 the Utah federal district court found in favor of the State, and American Atheists appealed the decision to the 10th Circuit Court of Appeals in Denver.
+In December 2005, American Atheists, a Texas-based organization, sued in federal court, seeking to have the crosses removed.
+American Atheists claimed that Utah violated the Establishment Clause simply by allowing the patrol association to erect the privately owned, designed and erected memorial crosses on public property.
+In 2008 the Utah federal district court ruled in favor of the state, and American Atheists appealed the decision to the Tenth Circuit Circuit Court of Appeals in Denver.

-The Supreme Court denied review of this case, October 31, 2011.
-However, Justice Thomas believed review should be granted (see dissent here).
+Becket filed an amicus brief in support of Utah’s appeal to the Supreme Court in May of 2011.
+Although the Supreme Court denied review of this case, Justice Thomas believed review should be granted (see dissent here).